Numerix-DSP/siglib/README.md

 ### SigLib Installation

-Extract the .zip archive and set the appropriate compiler environment variables.
+Clone the repository or extract the .zip file and set the compiler environment variables as per the SetEnv files in the SigLib root folder.

+Note: if you are using an IDE such as Visual Studio or VSCode, please ensure that you have set the environment variables globally, in the OS, or in the IDE.
+Setting the environment variables in a command prompt does not make them available globally.

 #### Building The Source